Build apps for Clover Station Duo 2 — Dual touch screen device

 Use payment interfaces

-The customer-facing terminal includes an EMV chip card reader, NFC reader, and MSR reader.
+The customer-facing display includes an EMV chip card reader, NFC reader, and MSR reader.
 Customers can directly swipe gift and loyalty cards and complete the purchase.

 Station Duo 2 includes two cameras: